Words and terms used in the world of From The Waters.

 A drug generally consumed in tablet form.
 It has a noticeable metallic taste and causes euphoria, confusion and loss of inhibitions.

 A country on the continent of Kahpheen ruled over by a monarchy.
-Known for producing the best coffee in the world.
+Renowned for producing the best coffee in the world.
 Citizens are known as Kophiekonese.

 Plural krunaja.
 An Ephillion creature similar to a spider.